 Planning a Visit

 Yakumanka is located at Carrer de València, 207, in the Eixample, one of Barcelona's most walkable districts and a short distance from Passeig de Gràcia.
 The restaurant's position in the Eixample makes it a natural stop alongside the neighbourhood's broader dining circuit, and it draws both a local repeat clientele and visitors specifically seeking Peruvian cooking at a credible level.
-Given its standing among the city's Peruvian restaurants and the Acurio reputation drawing a degree of destination interest, booking ahead is advisable, particularly for weekend evenings.
-The format is accessible relative to Barcelona's tasting-menu tier, and the menu's structure of cold and warm sharing dishes makes it suitable for groups who want range across the ceviche programme rather than a single fixed sequence.
+Booking ahead is recommended, particularly for weekend evenings.
+The menu's structure of cold and warm sharing dishes makes it suitable for groups who want range across the ceviche programme rather than a single fixed sequence.

 Budget and Context